 So, when you’re visiting Japan, follow the lead of our Japanese friends and queue in line.
 Believe me, even if the queue is extremely long, it will be incredibly fast compared to the Western countries because it is all well-organized (and also because the Japanese don’t want to be late anyway).

 Making phone calls in trains, buses or any other kind of public transportation is a big no-no. Does this mean that the Japanese don’t use their phones?
 Of course not!
-You will see them using their phones everywhere but in a quiet way.
-They will be texting, looking at social media, etc but no phone calls because that will disturb others, and you already know that the Japanese respect other above all.
+You will see them using their phones everywhere but quietly.
+They will be texting, looking at social media, etc, but no phone calls because that will disturb others, and you already know that the Japanese respect others above all.

 So when you get in trains put your phone in silence mode and make sure you respect the calm that reigns in the place.

 As a general rule of thumb, walking and doing other things at the same time is not accepted in Japan.
-We already saw that walking and smoking is forbidden by law, but eating and drinking while you walk is also a big no-no in Japan.
-Imagine that you bump into someone’s with your food full of sauce and you stain his or her clothes, this could be a big problem particularly when the people are rushing to get on time.
+We already saw that walking and smoking at the same time is forbidden by law, but eating and drinking while you walk is also a big no-no in Japan.
+Imagine that you bump into someone with your food full of sauce and you stain his or her clothes, this could be a big problem particularly when people are rushing to get on time.

 Using chopsticks is naturally tricky, but there are also a few rules to know if you don’t want to get some weird looks from our Japanese friends.

 First, remember that you should never pass food from chopstick to chopstick.
 This is not accepted in Japan because it is related to funeral rituals so you better avoid that.
 The same happens if you stick your chopsticks vertically into your rice.
 Don’t do that.

 Another thing you should avoid at all costs is to stab food with your chopstick, even if food is a little far away from you and it would be very convenient to stab and get it.